luoj2/stable_disease/README.md

 * Stacked bar plot

 # Installation
-The following packages are needed to run the python code:
+The scripts are dependent on the following packages:
 * NumPy
-* MatPlotLib
+* Matplotlib
 * Pandas
 * Seaborn
 * SciPy